muggy8/improbable/from-me-to-me/ov0N9MnO.md

 I gave Phanna a light nod.

-"You see, i'm not exactly sure what happened in your past but in my past, I threw you into the solid rock platform and the upper half of your body basically distintigrated upon hitting the rock."
+"You see, I'm not exactly sure what happened in your past but in my past, I threw you into the solid rock platform and the upper half of your body basically disintegrated upon hitting the rock."

 I froze up at Phanna's words.